 Use a generous amount of oil to cover the nuts before you sprinkle on the seasonings.
 The seasonings will stick to the oil, so add as much or as little spice blend as you like!

-While it’s true that they are probably the most delicious during the first two weeks after you cook them, roasted nuts can keep a surprisingly long time.
+While it’s true that they are probably the most delicious during the first two weeks after you cook them, roasted nuts can last a surprisingly long time.
 If they still smell good, they will still taste good.
 They do not need to be refrigerated.

 Rancid nuts have a characteristic smell that may remind you of paint or nail polish.
 Some people talk about rancid nuts smelling like old plastic containers.
 If you recognize any of these smells in your box of nuts, chances are that they have gone bad.

 What To Serve with Savory Mixed Nuts

 I also love serving a small bowl of warm nuts with a cheese plate.
 There must be good wine and cheese whenever I have a party.
 These savory roasted nuts are the perfect accompaniment.